 Unfortunately, Qatar has a bit of a rubbish problem.
 In fact, the country produces around 7,000–8,000 tons of garbage each day.
 However, the government is trying to stop this by introducing sustainable initiatives.
 This involves setting up waste management plants and wastewater treatment systems to fight the problem.

 Rubbish collection and disposal in Qatar is handled mostly by private companies.
 One of these, Doha-based Global Metals L.L.C. deals with recycling.
 They process plastic, aluminum, and metal for homes, restaurants, schools, and other organizations.
 In addition, they provide recycling bins for the home and collect these when they are full.

 Paying utility bills in Qatar

 There are several ways to pay your bills for utilities in Qatar.
-Because you will get both electricity and water services through Kahramaa, you can easily pay your bills through the company’s system; via its website or mobile app or via your own bank (including through their mobile banking service).
+Because you will get both electricity and water services through Kahramaa, you can easily pay your bills through the company’s system via their website or mobile app or via your own bank (including through their mobile banking service).
 In addition, you can pay your bills through Ooredoo self-service machines.
-Similarly, you can pay by credit card, cheque, or cash at any Qatar National Bank ATM.
+Similarly, you can pay by credit card, check, or cash at any Qatar National Bank ATM.
 However, Kahramaa has suspended its direct debit facility so this is no longer an option.